Pitchlinkaero/Ardupilot-Inner-loop-Gain-Estimator/README.md

 # Ardupilot-Inner-loop-Gain-Estimator

-This script automates the analysis and tuning of ArduPilot rate and attitude controllers (and recommends gyro filter settings) based on flight log data.
+This script automates the analysis and tuning of ArduPilot rate and attitude controllers (and recommends gyro filter settings and actuator delay/FF estimation) based on flight log data.

 ---